wassermanlab/ExplaiNN/README.md

 #### Execution time

-ExplaiNN's execution times is subject to **1)** the size of the training dataset and **2)** the number of units used.
-For an approximation to execution times please refer to [Figure 2D](https://www.biorxiv.org/content/biorxiv/early/2022/05/25/2022.05.20.492818/F2.large.jpg).
+ExplaiNN's execution times are subject to **1)** the size of the training dataset and **2)** the number of units used.
+For an approximation to execution times for your dataset of interest please refer to [Figure 2D](https://www.biorxiv.org/content/biorxiv/early/2022/05/25/2022.05.20.492818/F2.large.jpg).